jlleongarcia/jlleongarcia/content/blog/ai-helpers.md

 It has [Speech capabilities](https://console.groq.com/docs/speech-text) like transcriptions & Translations!

 And ofc, [vision, with Llama 3.2 Vision](https://console.groq.com/docs/vision) at this moment.

 {{< /details >}}

-* Ask questions with Groq + Function Calling + DuckDB SQl Queries- [Example](https://replit.com/t/groqcloud/repls/Execute-Verified-SQL-Queries-with-Function-Calling/view#README.md)
+* **Cool sample:** Ask questions with Groq + Function Calling + DuckDB SQl Queries- [Example](https://replit.com/t/groqcloud/repls/Execute-Verified-SQL-Queries-with-Function-Calling/view#README.md)

+### Creating Audio for YT

+Imagine that you have recorded some procedure that you want to share with the rest of the world.

+But you want to automate the process of explaining it.

+How about using AI to generate a .mp3 that will be explaining the video for you?

+> And actually...that text could be also AI generated.
+Also the Youtube Video Description.

 ---

 ## Work Companion